peter-gergely-horvath/dyna4jdbc/README.md

 ## User Manual

+Documentation is in progress: this section contains only the essential basics required to get started.

 ### Adding data to the result set

 Echo your results to the standard output using the host language.
 Each row represents a row in the result set.
 By default, TAB (\t) separates cells (this can be customized in the driver configuration).
 The driver captures the values and makes reasonable efforts to heuristically guess the correct SQL type corresponding to the value.